 But perhaps the biggest long-term challenger to Steam isn’t GOG.
 But Epic Games.

-Searches for the new-ish Epic Games platform since 2016.
+Searches for the new-ish Epic Games platform are up 104% in 5 years.

 Time will tell if these exclusives will help them dethrone Steam.

 Or how their public battle with Apple will shake out.

 Regardless, it will be interesting to see how Epic Games fares against incumbent Steam.